EricsonWillians/PyGameWidgets/README.md

-# PygameUser
+# PyCliche

-An open source graphical user interface for pygame users.
+Wait for a major release for the documentation.